 As set forth in the chart below of Washington State Game Management Units (GMUs) on the Olympic Peninsula, hunting is opened and permitted on certain public lands of the United States and State of Washington (excluding National and State Parks).
 Hunting is also permitted on certain private commercial timberlands where the Tribe administers a permit authorized by the landowner; tribal hunting on such lands will be by lottery conducted by the Tribe and additional regulatory requirements may apply, which will be provided to those hunters selected by the lottery.
 Currently, the only such permit systems are for the Pysht Tree Farm and the North Olympic Land Trust's Lyre Conservation Area; hunters will be notified if any additional private lands become available for such a permit system.
-Oral or written permission to engage in treaty hunting on private lands given by a private landowner directly to an individual hunter is not a lawful form of authorization.
+In addition, the Tribe is developing an agreement with the Washington Department of Fish and Wildlife (WDFW) under which tribal hunters may participate in certain damage or depredation control hunts on private lands within the Pysht GMU; participation will be in accordance with a special permit issued by the Tribe and notice of such opportunity will be provided should it become available.
+In general, oral or written permission to engage in treaty hunting on private lands given by a private landowner directly to an individual hunter is not a lawful form of authorization.
 A general access permit for private lands is not authorization to engage in treaty hunting on those lands.